 Our REMOTE AGENCY offers each e-ployee the freedom to design their optimum workspace.
 That is the environment in which they are able to do their best work—wherever that may be and whenever they are feeling most productive.

-Removing the various distractions of a crowded co-located office whilst reaping the benefits of asynchronous communication, also known as async or async-first, empowers us to focus on a single task much better and get considerably more work done in a shorter period of time.
+Removing the various distractions of a crowded co-located office whilst reaping the benefits of asynchronous communication, also known as async or async-first, empowers us to focus on a single task much better and to get considerably more work done in a shorter period of time.

 It eliminates a lot of the frustrations and distractions related to long work commutes and traditional office environments.
 It gives our e-ployees more time to spend with the people and things they love.
 It provides them with the flexibility to decide when to start their work, when to take breaks and when to finish it.